-As The Duchess knows, brooches are a great way of drawing attention to an interesting design detail.
+As the royal family knows, brooches are a great way of drawing attention to an interesting design detail.
 But they're also a great way to create the illusion of an interesting design detail.
 Pin a brooch to the collar or cuff of a plain shirt and suddenly your outfit feels more high-end than high street.

 Look for styles that are asymmetric because they'll be more versatile.
 This firefly design by fashion editors fave Mawi, will look just a divine placed horizontally along a pocket opening as it would vertically on a collar.